 The ESG Policy has a strong emphasis on enhancing the environmental, social and governance performance of companies.
 Accordingly, the ESG Policy will be broadly supportive of environmental and social shareholder proposals aimed at enhancing a company's policies and performance with respect to such issues.
-The ESG Policy will also vote in a manner that promotes enhanced disclosure and board accountability.
-In extraordinary cases when companies have failed to adequately mitigate risks stemming from environmental or social practices, the ESG Policy may vote against:
+The ESG Policy will carefully examine each proposal's merits in order to ensure it seeks enhanced environmental disclosure and/or practices, and is not conversely aimed at limiting environmental or social disclosure or practices.
+Accordingly, the ESG Policy will not support proposals aimed at limiting or rescinding companies' ESG-related disclosures, goals or initiatives